btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 Like the balance page, you can find the link on the left sidebar.
 The URL will look like this https://btcpay.yourdomain.tld/boltcards/balance=?view=Reset

-You should consider publishing this link during or even prior the event and allow attendees to sweep and reset their cards after the event, so they can reuse the Bolt Cards and reprogram them.
-This is only possible after the reset was done successfully.
+You should consider publishing this link during or even before the event and allow attendees to sweep and reset their cards after the event, so they can reuse the Bolt Cards and reprogram them.
+This is only possible after the reset is done successfully.

 To reset Bolt Cards, like for setting them up, you need the Bolt Card NFC Card Creator app.